RockefellerArchiveCenter/aurora/README.md

 ### Disabling OAuth Provider

 By default, Aurora is configured to use [Amazon Cognito](https://aws.amazon.com/cognito/) as an OAuth provider for authentication.

 If you don't want to use this method of authentication, it is possible to use the built-in local Django authentication layer instead.
 In order to do this you will need to make a few changes:

 1. Update the `MIDDLEWARE` configs in settings.py:
-  - Comment out `bag_transfer.middleware.cognito.CognitoAppMiddleware` and
+  - Comment out `bag_transfer.middleware.cognito.CognitoMiddleware`.
-    `bag_transfer.middleware.cognito.CognitoUserMiddleware`.
   - Enable `bag_transfer.middleware.jwt.AuthenticationMiddlewareJWT`.
 2. Ensure that the `COGNITO_USE` config value is set to `False`.